-The other high-risk factor for poor outcomes in the adult population is being disabled, particularly for learning or intellectual disabilities.
+Another high-risk factor for poor outcomes in the adult population is being disabled, particularly for learning or intellectual disabilities.
 Ministry of Education enrolment data indicates that at 1 July 2020, there were 10,160 students receiving Ongoing Resourcing Support (ORS) for high or very high educational support needs, with the regions of Auckland (3,359), Waikato (1,019) Wellington (1,050), and Canterbury (1,091) providing education for the bulk of these students.[49]
-Māori and Pacific students were significantly over represented in these enrolments.[49]
+Māori and Pacific students were significantly overrepresented in these enrolments.[49]
 Higher Māori enrolment rates are possibly due to a notable increase in tamariki Māori starting school with serious disability in the last 10 years.[50]
 Child poverty statistics show that 1 in 5 disabled children live in material hardship, two and a half times more often than children who are not disabled.[51]

-Māori and Pacific adults are also at greater risk of hospitalisation due to COVID-19 and severe COVID-19, with an 80-year-old patient with COVID-19 who is NZ European/Other without reported comorbidities having the same predicted risk of hospitalisation as a 59.3-year-old (95%CI, 46.9-73.7) patient who is Māori without reported comorbidities.[52]
+Māori and Pacific adults are also at greater risk of hospitalisation due to COVID-19 and severe COVID-19.
+An 80-year-old patient with COVID-19 who is NZ European/Other without reported comorbidities has the same predicted risk of hospitalisation as a 59.3-year-old (95% CI:, 46.9-73.7) patient who is Māori without reported comorbidities.[52]
 Similar differences are seen across all ages and for cases with at least one reported comorbidity, and therefore it is likely to also be represented in children.
-Steyn et al. found that Māori have 2.5 times higher odds of being hospitalised (95%CI, 1.39-4.51) than non-Māori and are likely to spend around 4.9 days longer in hospital than other ethnicities, even after controlling for age and pre-existing conditions, while Pacific People have three times greater odds (95%CI, 1.75-5.33).[52]
+Māori have 2.5 times (95% CI:, 1.39-4.51) higher odds of being hospitalised than non-Māori and are likely to spend around 4.9 days longer in hospital than other ethnicities, even after controlling for age and pre-existing conditions.
+Pacific peoples have three times (95% CI:, 1.75-5.33) greater odds of being hospitalised.[52]
 There are an estimated 115,562 tamariki Māori aged 5 to 11 years in Aotearoa, and an estimated 49,398 Pacific children.[53]
-This amounts to over 160,000 children that are likely at higher risk by virtue of their ethnicity.
+This amounts to over 160,000 children that are likely at higher risk.

-In New Zealand, factors which increase the risk of transmission include social deprivation, quality of housing, fuel and heating, poverty and household crowding, and each of these are also more likely to affect Māori and Pacific People.[1]
-One in five Māori live in overcrowded housing compared to one in 25 New Zealand European.[54]
+In New Zealand, factors which would increase the risk of transmission include social deprivation, quality of housing, fuel and heating, poverty and household crowding, and each of these are also more likely to affect Māori and Pacific People.[1]
+One in five Māori live in overcrowded housing compared to one in 25 New Zealand Europeans.[54]